kamichidu/goen/README.md

 An entity is just a go struct have a struct tag `goen:""` .
 All fields of this struct will be columns in the database table.
 An entity also needs to have one primary key.
-The primary key is defined using the `pk:""` struct tag on the primary key fields.
+The primary key is defined using the `primary_key:""` struct tag on the primary key fields.

 Let's review the rules and conventions for entity fields: